Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

   - **Valid Partition:** Contains input values that are within the acceptable range of the system.
   - **Invalid Partition:** Contains input values that fall outside the acceptable range.

+- **Objective**: The main objective is to test the boundaries to ensure that the system handles boundary values correctly.

+- **Application**: This technique is applied when detailed requirements specify the boundaries of input ranges.

 - **2-Value BVA (Two-Point Boundary Value Analysis):** In 2-value BVA, testing focuses on the exact boundary points.
 Each boundary is tested with two values: one at the lower boundary and one at the upper boundary.
 This approach provides basic coverage by verifying that the system correctly handles the minimum and maximum allowable inputs.
+Specifically, it tests two values on each boundary: one inside the boundary and one outside the boundary.

 ![2BVA](./assets/images/2BVA.png)

 - **3-Value BVA (Three-Point Boundary Value Analysis):** In 3-value BVA, testing extends to include values just below, exactly at, and just above each boundary.
 Each boundary is tested with three values, ensuring that edge cases are handled properly and off-by-one errors are caught.
+Specifically, it tests three values on each boundary: one inside the boundary, one on the boundary, and one outside the boundary.

 ![3BVA](./assets/images/3BVA.png)

-- **Testing Strategy:** Select inputs from valid and invalid partitions, focusing on:
-  - **2-Value BVA:** Testing at the exact lower and upper boundaries.
-  - **3-Value BVA:** Testing just below, exactly at, and just above each boundary for thorough coverage.

 - **Reduced Number of Test Cases:** By focusing on boundary values, the number of test cases is reduced compared to traditional methods, making it easier to maintain.